ankitects/anki-manual/src/getting-started.md

 note can have one or more card types; when you add a note, Anki will create one card for each card type.

-Each card type has two _templates_, one for the question and one for the answer.
+All card types have two _templates_, one for the question and one for the answer.
 In the previous French example, we wanted the back of our recognition card to look like this: